VolumeGraphics/havocompare/README.md

         - Relative: 0.1
         - Absolute: 1.0
 ```
-It creates a new rule named rule including all files matching "export_*.csv" in all subfolders but exclude "export_1337.csv".
+It creates a new rule named rule including all files matching "export_*.csv" in all sub-folders but exclude "export_1337.csv".
 String cells will be checked for perfect identity, numbers (including numbers with units) will be checked for a relative deviation smaller than `0.1`
 AND absolute deviation smaller than `1.0`.

 __Comparison rules__
 - Relative means validity is checked like: `|nominal - actual| / |nominal| < tolerance`
 - Absolute means validity is checked like: `|nominal - actual| < tolerance`
-- "nan" and "nan" is valid
+- "nan" and "nan" is equal
-- `0` difference with `0` nominal value is valid
+- `0` difference with `0` nominal value is valid for any relative difference

 ### 2. Run the compare